Running Tests

 -o <console|console-lines|tap|junit|log|none>

-Output format.
-Default is the console format.
+Sets the output format.
+The default is the console format.
 You can specify the name of the file into which the output will be written (e.g., -o junit:output.xml).
 The -o option can be repeated multiple times to generate multiple formats at once.

-• console: the same as default, but the ASCII logo is not printed in this case
+• console: same as the default format, but the ASCII logo is not printed in this case

-• console-lines: similar to the console, but the result of each test is listed on a separate line with more information
+• console-lines: similar to console, but the result of each test is listed on a separate line with additional information

-• tap: TAP format appropriate for machine processing
+• tap: TAP format suitable for machine processing

-• junit: JUnit XML format, appropriate for machine processing too
+• junit: JUnit XML format, also suitable for machine processing

-• log: Outputs testing progress.
-All failed, skipped and also successful tests
+• log: Outputs the testing progress.
+Includes all failed, skipped, and also successful tests

 • none: nothing is printed